 Policies, Regulations and Rules

-is a document indicating estimated cost of attendance for a specific award year.
-The Budget Forecast is used to show private scholarship organizations the student's anticipated cost for college and what resources have been awarded.
-This is not a copy of your UAA bill.
+The Budget Forecast or Need Sheet is a document indicating the estimated cost of attendance for a student to attend the university during a specific award year.
+The Budget Forecast is used to indicate to private scholarship organizations the student's anticipated cost as well as what funds have been awarded.
+Forecasts are processed in the order that they are received.

 Conditions for Requesting a Change of Dependency Status